 Professor Lehmann cited Havana in Cuba, Bogotá in Colombia and Curitiba in Brazil as developing cities that have successfully invested in urban greenery and thereby raised their liveability.
 “The time has come to learn from these positive cases of cities that have managed to achieve progress outside of Europe and North America, and replicate the formula through a buy-in of communities, developers and planners,” he stated.

 Curitiba, for instance, has made decades-long efforts in habitat and environmental protection that have made it Brazil’s so-called “Green Capital.”
-The capital of Paraná state, Curitiba had less than 1 m2 of greenery per inhabitant in 1970.
-But thanks in part to legislation that preserved its biodiverse local forests, this city of 3.2 million now offers every resident approximately 52 m2 of greenery and ranks as one of the world’s largest urban green areas.
-Curitiba has also blended environmental protection and social development in a Green Exchange programme whereby low income families in shantytowns can exchange their domestic waste and reusable items for bus tickets, food and school items, an initiative that has led to a recycling rate of 70%.
+The capital of Paraná state, Curitiba had less than one square metre of greenery per inhabitant in 1970.
+But thanks in part to legislation that preserved its biodiverse local forests, this city of 3.2 million now offers every resident approximately 52 square metres of greenery and ranks as one of the world’s largest urban green areas.
+Curitiba has also blended environmental protection and social development in a Green Exchange programme whereby low income families in shantytowns can exchange their domestic waste and reusable items for bus tickets, food and school items, an initiative that has led to a recycling rate of 70 percent.

 Ultimately, cities rich in urban ecosystems provide healthier habitats for humanity as well.
 Professor Beatley believes that this not an option.
 “I believe it is something we absolutely need to lead healthy, happy and meaningful lives in the urban environment,” he states.
 “We need to promote dense, compact cities, but also to incorporate nature into them.”